UCL-VR/ubiq/Documentation/docs/index.md

 Ubiq is built and maintained by the Virtual Environments and Computer Graphics group at University College London.

-Ubiq is 100% open source.
-It is free for non-commerical purposes, and commerical friendly licenses are readily available.
+Ubiq is 100% free and open source.

 ## Features